Gerardo da Sesso: Abbot, bishop and visitator

 Gerardo was selected by the consuls of Genoa to arbitrate their conflict with Pisa.
 On 19 March 1208, with another arbitrator, the abbot of San Galgano, he ordered the two cities to observe the peace handed down by apostolic legates in 1188.
-A truce was signed on 1 November and on 26 April 1209 the arbitrators handed down a new peace based on that of 1188.
+A truce was signed on 1 November, and on 26 April 1209, the arbitrators handed down a new peace based on that of 1188.

 In late March or early April 1209, Gerardo was elected bishop of Novara.
 He accepted the election only upon the insistence of Innocent III and was never consecrated, remaining only a bishop-elect.
-He was force to step down as abbot when he accepted the bishopric.
+He was forced to step down as abbot when he accepted the bishopric.
 Following the excommunication of the Emperor Otto IV in 1210, he worked for the cause of Frederick of Sicily as imperial candidate.
 In 1210, he arranged the election of Fulco Scotti to succeed Crimerio in Piacenza.
 He continued to act as visitator et provisor Lombardie until at least March 1211.